 After breakfast we scurry 6 miles to Keukenhof — known as the Garden of Europe.
 We arrive early before the crowds to spend 3 hours, taking in the spectacular grounds and Expos.

-We'll enjoy a leisurely cycle to our destination — Gouda.
-With over 300 preserved buildings, we hope to see lots of the historic center and enjoy traditional Stroop Waffles made fresh while we wait!
+We'll enjoy a leisurely cycle to our destination, Gouda.
+We will tour the historic center, visit the famous St. Jan's Church with gorgeous stained-glass windows from 1500s, and stop to enjoy traditional Stroop Waffles made fresh while we wait!

 The touring and sites that you took us to were all excellent, the towns were something that you could only imagine unless you were there.
 The accommodations on the boat were more than any of us could have expected and so much more.